rehierl/abstract-properties/08-0-total-orders/5-0-family-of-scopes.md

 * `(#css(si) > 0)` for any `(si in S)`

-(**3**) Even though it is not a necessity, each set in `S` is expected to have one and only one characteristic element.
+(**3**) Even though it is not strictly necessary, each set in `S` is required to have one and only one characteristic element.
 That is, all characteristic subsets are expected to be 1-element subsets.

 * `(#css(si) == 1)` is required

 Since each `css(si)` has one element only, one can determine the `ce(si)` of each set in `S`.
-Because of that, one can use these elements to represent the corresponding set `si`.
+Because of that, one can use these elements as an identifier of the corresponding set.

-* `ce(si)` is defined for all `(si in S)`
+* `ce(si)` is required to be defined for all `(si in S)`

-Any family of sets that satisfies all of the above requirements can be referred to as **a (total) family of scopes**.
+Any family of sets that satisfies the above requirements can be referred to as **a (total) family of scopes**.
 As such, each family of scopes is **isomorphic** to a strict total order of characteristic elements.